herr-monini/ImperativeQuery/README.md

 ```

 #### Measurement Param
-A measurement parameter is defined as the tripple:
+A measurement parameter is defined as the triple:
 ```
 ColumnName NoiseMechanism Budget
 ```